yccui/charles/index.md

 Northwestern University

-I am currently a first-year PhD student at Northwestern University.
-I received my Bachelor's degree at Oberlin College, where I was grateful to be advised by [Sam Taggart](http://samueltaggart.com/).
+I am currently a first-year PhD student at Northwestern University, advised by [Jason Hartline](https://sites.northwestern.edu/hartline/) I received my Bachelor's degree at Oberlin College, where I was grateful to be advised by [Sam Taggart](http://samueltaggart.com/).

 ### Research Interets